UadKLab/CLIPPER-2.0/README.md

 ## Examples

-Here are some examples of how you can use CLIPPER 2.0:
+Here are some examples of how you can use CLIPPER 2.0 throught the command line interface:

 1. Basic usage